bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    Get the transaction with the ID ``tx_id``.

-   This endpoint returns a transaction if it was included in a ``VALID`` block, if it is still waiting to be processed ``BACKLOG`` or is still in an undecided block ``UNDECIDED``.
-BigchainDB does not keep state about invalid transactions.
+   This endpoint returns a transaction if it was included in a ``VALID`` block, if it is still waiting to be processed (``BACKLOG``) or is still in an undecided block (``UNDECIDED``).
+All instances of a transaction in invalid blocks are ignored and treated as if they don't exist.
 A request to an invalid transaction will return a ``404 Not Found``.

    :param tx_id: transaction ID
    :type tx_id: hex string